Problem Package Format

 Dependencies

-The validator MUST NOT read any files outside those defined in the Invocation section.
-Its result MUST depend only on these files and the arguments.
+The validator must not read any files outside those defined in the Invocation section.
+Its result must depend only on these files and the arguments.

 Output Validator